 Cassie earned her bachelor's degree from Barnard College of Columbia University in 2012.
 Following graduation, she worked in a research lab at Columbia College of Physicians and Surgeons developing and pilot-testing an adaptive text messaging intervention for problem drinkers.
 Her current research interests are the application of technology to the development and expansion of evidence-based treatment for clinical populations, and the refinement of existing research and treatment methodologies through the use of these media.
 Cassie joined CREST in 2015.

-Cassie graduated in 2021 and has continued to do amazing work!
+Dr. van Stolk-Cooke graduated in 2021 and has continued to do amazing work!

-Holley C Allen
+Holley C. Allen

 Anna Bellard was a senior at UVM with a major in psychology and a minor in business.
 She was primarily interested in exploring the relationship between social support and traumatic stress and planed pursue a career in clinical psychology.
 In Anna's free time, she enjoys cooking and hip-hop dancing.
 Anna graduated in 2016.

 Andrew Brown was a senior at UVM majoring in Psychology.
 Andrew is interested in rehabilitating those who have experience trauma and the mentally ill back into the work force.
 Andrew was also interested in techniques to improve worker performance and morale in the workplace.
 After leaving UVM, he attended Graduate school for Industrial Organization Psychology and someday work as an Organizational Psychologist at a hospital.
 In his free time he enjoys playing guitar, soccer, lacrosse, hiking and spending time at the beach.
 Andrew graduated in 2016.